How to Bulletproof Your Social Media Strategy

 Top considerations for content redistribution include:

 - How can you create evergreen content that remains relevant whenever it is consumed?

 - Are there ways you can convert one form of content into another?
-For example, a 2000 word long-form blog post can be easily converted into a short video or infographic and reshared
+For example, a 2000 words long-form blog post can be easily converted into a short video or infographic and reshared

-- What format do your ideal customers like to consume content?
+- What content format do your ideal customers like to consume?

-- Can you outsource or automate any of your repurpose efforts?
+- Can you outsource or automate any of your repurposing efforts?

 In conjunction with repurposing, automating as much of your social media efforts is key to delivering the most value-add activities for your business.
 There are numerous automation tools on the market to help schedule and automate social posts.

 Rather than posting on one platform at a time, tools such as Zapier, HootSuite, and PostPlanner are designed to reduce the amount of time spent on scheduling and posting content across social media.
 With the number of platforms rising, that is a lot of time saved!

 Following well-established objectives, research, and solid content, the next step of a social media strategy involves testing.